Make Sense

 • His lens failed.
 Something apparently went wrong with the focusing.
 He borrowed a lens from me since I use the same brand of equipment.

 • His sync cord malfunctioned.
-So with one hand, the photographer fired his camera (on a tripod) using a slow shutter speed and then, with his other hand, quickly reached over to manually pop the flash during the exposure.
+So with one hand, the photographer fired his camera (on a tripod) using a slow shutter speed and then, with his other hand, quickly reached over to manually fire the flash during the exposure.

 His two-handed performance was certainly entertaining to watch.